 Not available for viewing

-In 1345, a chapel was built in honour of the Miracle of Amsterdam in the Kalverstraat: the Chapel of the Holy Stead.
+In 1345, a chapel was built in honour of the Miracle of Amsterdam in the Kalverstraat: the Heilige Stede (Holy Place).
 The chapel stood between the Kalverstraat and the Rokin for almost 600 years, until the church was demolished on 10 July 1908.

-The remains of the Holy Stead must be preserved at all costs.
-Shortly after the demolition, building fragments were bought by the Amstelkring Foundation (now Museum Ons' Lieve Heer op Solder).
-In the museum, the debris of the holy place is cherished and elevated to Catholic heritage.
+The remains of the Heilige Stede had to be preserved at all costs.
+Shortly after the demolition, building fragments were bought by the Amstelkring (now Our Lord in the Attic Museum).
+In the museum, the debris of the demolished holy place was cherished and elevated to Catholic heritage.

-Unfortunately, not all debris ends up so well.
+Unfortunately, not all fragments ended up so well.
 Between July and October 1908, more than 500 building fragments were purchased and transported to the Lapidarium of the Rijksmuseum.
 From this location, many pieces have been moved several times to other depots and municipal storages.
-The centuries-old debris is generally quite poorly handled and protected.
-Jan Sterck (1859-1941), historian and co-founder of Museum Amstelkring, writes in a testimony about the move; 'All those important specimens of old sculpture were loaded and crashed on wagons by municipal workers over and over each other.'
+The centuries-old fragments were generally quite poorly handled and protected.
+Jan Sterck (1859-1941), historian and co-founder of Museum Amstelkring, wrote in a testimony: 'All those important specimens of old sculpture were loaded into wagons and thrown on top of each other by municipal workers.'

-From the second half of the 20th century, many debris lost sight of.
-Only a few are given a safe place in a museum or depot.
-Most of the stones stored in the Amsterdam Municipal Depot start to wander.
-Some pieces reappeared in the sixties in the workshops of antique dealers who made wall consoles and side tables from the debris.
-Other building fragments disappear underground as dike reinforcement or are dumped into allotments by truck.
+From the second half of the 20th century, many fragments were lost.
+Only a few remained at a safe place in a museum or depot.
+Most of the pieces that were stored in the Amsterdam Municipal Depot started to wander.
+Some reappeared in the sixties in the workshops of antique dealers who turned them into wall consoles and side tables.
+Other building fragments disappeared literally underground as dike reinforcement or were dumped en masse into public allotments.

-The life of the building fragments of the Holy Stead is a tragedy in three acts: the demolition, the wandering and the loss.
+The story of the building fragments of the Heilige Stede can therefore be called a tragedy in three acts: the demolition, the wandering and the loss.

 Anne Labroisse